Beranda » BLOG » Recognize The Normal Menstrual Cycle and Not, These Are The Signs

 Change Contraceptive Equipment

-Many women experience irregular menstrual cycles due to contraceptives such as birth control pills.
-This can be overcome by changing contraceptives.
-If you are confused about choosing contraception, consult a doctor first.
+Many women may experience irregular menstrual cycles as a result of using contraceptives, such as birth control pills.
+However, this can often be resolved by switching to different contraceptive methods.
+If you are uncertain or confused about selecting the most suitable contraception option, it is advisable to consult with a doctor for professional guidance and assistance.

 Healthy Lifestyle